-Saxophonist, clarinetist and occasional flautist, graduate of the Royal Academy of Music, winner of the ‘The Humphrey Lyttelton Royal Academy of Music Jazz Award, Ronnie Scotts, 606 and Pizza Express regular, Jamie Cullum featured soloist.
+Nadim Teimoori – Saxophonist, clarinetist and occasional flautist, graduate of the Royal Academy of Music, winner of the ‘The Humphrey Lyttelton Royal Academy of Music Jazz Award’, Ronnie Scotts regular, Jamie Cullum featured soloist and the de facto ‘Il Duce’ of FJ.
 I could go on but i’ll leave the final word to the Guardian “A precocious hard-boppish authority”.
 Oh, and he’s the nicest guy you’re ever likely to meet.

-Saved from obscurity by Jonny Tunnard, FJ’s vocalist Marcus Groundwater started his jazz career in Dallas’ Deep Ellum.
-Here he performed with the Dave Geller quartet.
-Since setting up Frankly Jazz he has performed in venues throughout the UK and Europe.
-You will also hear him on any number of advertising campaigns.
+Saved from obscurity by Jonny Tunnard, FJ’s vocalist Marcus Groundwater started his jazz career in Dallas’ Deep Ellum by getting absolutely hammered.
+Here he performed with the Dave Geller quartet and Seingneur Binque.

 Luke has been playing drums since he walked into a music shop aged 12 and struck a triangle.
 Recently Luke plays a variety of jazz groups and has even been nominated for Brit and MOBO awards.

 Legend has it that Jonny Tunnard started playing jazz piano 6 days before he was born which probably explains why he was delivered wearing a tuxedo.
 Brilliant jazz pianist and part-time music lawyer Jonny is the MD and backbone of the band.